kirils-makarovs/2022-business-analytics-datacamp/README.md

 # 2022-business-analytics-datacamp
-2022 SMART Skills Datacamp for Business analytics students
+Files for the 2022 University of Exeter Q-Step Centre datacamp for Business analytics students